brucewayne0011/phonon-app/README.md

 with your IP address in the command, so the app knows where to look for changes.

+## Mining Native Phonons
+By default mining native phonons is disabled in the UI.
+You can enable this, but before you do, it's important to know the caveats.

+**CAVEATS/KNOWN BUGS**: You can brick your Phonon card.
+Mining native phonons with high levels of difficulty can result in the card running out of memory.
+The card will not show a mix of Mined Native Phonons and Phonons.
+If you'd like to test mining, make sure you don't have any Phonons on your card.
+Do not try to create a Phonon before or after mining a Native Phonon.

+To enable mining Native Phonons in the UI, toggle the `enableMining` in `src/constants/feature-flags.ts` to *true*.

 ## Architecture

 This application uses the [Ionic Framework](https://ionicframework.com) to both give us UI components that look good on all platforms, as well as help us out with some build tools that make it easier to deploy mobile apps.